 The QTI Cryptographic Module is a software-hybrid module that operates on a multi-chip standalone platform which conforms to the Level 1 requirements for physical security.
 The hardware portion of the cryptographic module is a production grade component.
-The cryptographic module must be used in a COTS mobile device.
+The cryptographic module must be used in a commercial off the shelf (COTS) mobile device.
 The mobile device shall be comprised of production grade components with standard passivation (a sealing coat applied over the chip circuitry to protect it against environmental and other physical damage) and a production grade enclosure that completely surrounds the cryptographic module.

-6.Operational Environment
+6. Operational Environment